-Other major environmental impacts of the food supply chain are associated with food waste and food packaging: In the UK approximately 30% of all food produced is wasted along various stages of the food supply chain5.
-Not only is food waste a huge waste of money and resources, but food that is diverted into landfill produces methane - a powerful greenhouse gas that contributes to climate change^{28, 5}.
+Other major environmental impacts of the food supply chain are associated with food waste and food packaging: In the UK approximately 30% of all food produced is wasted along various stages of the food supply chain (FAO, 2013).
+Not only is food waste a huge waste of money and resources, but food that is diverted into landfill produces methane - a powerful greenhouse gas that contributes to climate change (Bingemer and Crutzen, 1987; FAO, 2013).